german-m-garcia/mk-system-setup/README.md

 # mk-system-setup
-URDF and CAD files for RVIZ for the mk-ros robot
+URDF and CAD files for RVIZ for the mk-ros project: https://german-m-garcia.gitbook.io/mk-ros/